dragoonDorise/ffviiremake-fix-steamdeck/README.md

 # Final Fantasy VII Remake fix for SteamDeck

+Go to Desktop Mode on your Steam Deck by pressing the STEAM button, then select Power -> Switch to Desktop

-Download an execute this in your Steam Deck: https://www.emudeck.com/FFVIIFIX.desktop
+Download and execute this file on your Steam Deck: https://www.emudeck.com/FFVIIFIX.desktop

-Fixes stutters and low resolution issues on Steam Deck
+That script will install a patch that Fixes stutters and low resolution issues on Steam Deck

 All credit goes to nexusmods and this mod: